iSkytran/supplymedia/README.md

 flask run
 ```

-The website can be accessed at `localhost:5000`.
+The website can be accessed at supplymedia.tech.